Royal Palace of King Vijayabahu I in Anuradhapura (විජයබාහු රජ මාලිගය)

 Loading...

-King Vijayabahu I ascended to throne in 1055 CE in the Rohana and 18 years after that and 3 years after defeating the Colas from India he celebrated his consecration in Anuradhapura.
-However he selected to rule from Polonnaruwa and shifted the capital there.
+King Vijayabahu I ascended the throne in 1055 CE in the Rohana region.
+Eighteen years later, and three years after defeating the Chola invaders from South India, he celebrated his consecration in Anuradhapura.
+However, instead of ruling from Anuradhapura, he chose Polonnaruwa as his capital and shifted the seat of power there.

-Today the road cuts across the courtyard of the palace and the gate-house lies on the other side of the road.
+Today, a modern road cuts across the palace courtyard, and the original gatehouse lies on the opposite side of the road.

 References